DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 * [Sikt guidance on participant information in research projects](https://sikt.no/en/fylle-ut-meldeskjema-personopplysninger/information-participants-research-projects "2024-01-23")

-### Will sensitive information (apart from special category personal data) be collected/processed?
+### Will sensitive information (other than special category personal data) be collected/processed?
-<code> If sensitive data (apart from special category personal data) are collected/processed, make sure to classify information security and choose storage and backup solutions accordingly.</code>
+<code> If sensitive data (other than special category personal data) are collected/processed, make sure to classify information security and choose storage and backup solutions accordingly.</code>

 The guiding principle in research data management and making data accessible is "as open as possible, as closed as necessary".
 There can be many reasons why data must be protected.
 Read more about [Sensitive data and legal backgrounds for handling data as sensitive.](/pages/support_03_legal_ethics#sensitive-data)